 1. Painful sex

 Vaginal dryness is among the most common menopause symptoms, with 50 percent to 60 percent of postmenopausal women experiencing it.
 Vaginal dryness — and overall dry skin — results from declining estrogen.
-Your vagina also stretches less during this time, which doesn’t help either.
+Less estrogen can cause your vaginal tissues to become thinner, drier, less elastic and more fragile.
 As a result, sex can be very painful.
 And once sex becomes painful, it’s natural to become stressed or anxious just thinking about it, leading to a lack of interest in sex or even depression.
 It’s a vicious cycle.

 But vaginal dryness is treatable.
 A vaginal moisturizer with hyaluronic acid can go a long way in relieving painful sex during menopause.
 Staying physically active will help increase blood flow, positively impacting your sex life.
 And staying sexually active helps too, as it helps maintain blood flow and keeps vaginal tissue healthy.